Information for Prospective New Members

 So, you are thinking about sea kayaking.
 We hope the following will provide you with some information about our club and sea kayaking generally and will answer some of the basic questions confronting all new entrants to the sport.

 Sea Kayak Club WA Inc. schedules and coordinates a variety of paddling events for it’s members allowing them to participate in recreational sea kayaking activities ranging from leisurely trips on rivers and inlets and sheltered coastal waters to demanding adventure paddling in the open ocean plus expedition trips to remote areas in the north west of the state.
-The emphasis on all club paddles is on safety and risk minimisation and the club has comprehensive safety guidelines in place based on Australian Canoeing Inc. standards.
+The emphasis on all club paddles is on safety and risk minimisation and the club has comprehensive safety guidelines in place based on Paddle Australia. standards.
 Club events take place in a supportive group environment allowing members to share their accumulated skills and experience and provide support and assistance where required.

 OBJECTS OF ASSOCIATION